ricvolpi/domain-shift-robustness/README.md

 ```
 python main.py --mode=test_all --gpu=GPU_IDX --exp_dir=EXP_DIR
 ```
-MNIST-M, SYN and USPS testing are currently commented out, uncomment them when you have downloaded the datasets.
-Loading code is included in train_ops.py.
+Testing MNIST-M, SYN and USPS is commented out.

 ##
 If one desires to include more transformations, or explore different intensity intervals, modifications to transformations_ops.py should be straightforward.

 ## Reference